ASFHyP3/hyp3-isce2/README.md

 #### Water Mask Option
 There is always a water mask geotiff file included in the product package, but setting the **apply-water-mask** (`--apply-water-mask`) option to True will apply the mask to the wrapped interferogram prior to phase unwrapping.
+The water mask is generated using data from OpenStreetMaps and/or ESA WorldCover depending on location.
+Areas within Canada, Alaska, and Russia are primarily covered by ESA WorldCover data, while the rest of the world is covered by OpenStreetMaps data.
+Water masks were previously generated from the GSHHG dataset.

 ### Earthdata Login and ESA Credentials